 Matheuristic: we generate only a subset of the feasible cycles to be passed to the model.
-Note: the problem of determining which sequenc

 Note: the problem of determining which sequences to generate assumes a crucial importance...

 VARIANTS OF THE PROBLEM

 - introducing priorities (hospitals, schools should be served first) [C. Corò, Mancini '22] - introducing a double budget (battery + memory)